upenn-libraries/ezproxy-framebust/README.md

 2. Call script from the `<head/>` element of your login page (for EZProxy, this is most likely the `login.htm` page, whose source is located in the `docs` directory).
-This is analogous to vanilla OWASP example mentioned in the next section, but here we provide a `[backendHost]` argument.
+This is analogous to vanilla OWASP example mentioned in the next section, but here we provide a `[backendHost]` argument (e.g., `var backendHost = 'http://127.0.0.1:8082/?redirect='`).
 The backend host should be a special cooperating "redirect" server, whose sole purpose is as a proxy-authenticated transient element of the login workflow, invoked transparently, and only for unauthenticated users making an initial resource access attempt from a frame within an outer page:

 ```
 <style id="antiClickjack">body{display:none !important;}</style>